-With current stay-at-home guidelines, many companies are hosting interviews via phone and virtually.
+With COVID-19 travel guidelines, many companies are hosting interviews via phone and virtually.
 Here are some tips to help prepare.

 Prepare for your interview using our tips here

 - Know yourself and your skills

 - Research the organization

 - Research the job

 - Make a list of questions to ask

 - Anticipate questions and practice interviewing

 - Express enthusiasm in the position during your interview